 Buick Estate station wagons built between 1971 and 1976 are among the biggest and heaviest cars ever built by General Motors’ upscale division.
 Essentially a wagon version of the brand’s top-of-the-line Electra 225, Buick Estates are typically very luxurious cars that have the ability to haul nine people with three rows of forward-facing seats.
 Hard to come by in modern times, these Malaise Era wagons are increasingly in demand as the innovative Glide-Away Tailgate, better known these days as the clamshell design, was yet another example of General Motors’ design leadership through the early 1970s.

-This survivor-quality 1972 Buick Estate wagon, once listed in December 20222 in Orchard Park, New York (Buffalo), was a treat to come across as the seller is a locally well-known mechanic for sourcing great cars and sorting them properly before finding a new caretaker for them.
+This survivor-quality beige 1972 Buick Estate wagon for sale on Craigslist originally in December 20222 in Orchard Park, New York (Buffalo), was a treat to come across as the seller is a locally well-known mechanic for sourcing great cars and sorting them properly before finding a new caretaker for them.

-Once offered for $23,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well above the five-year rolling average of this guide’s summary for all Buick wagons produced between 1964 and 1972.
+Now offered for $25,500 (the original ask was $23,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is well above the five-year rolling average of this guide’s summary for all Buick wagons produced between 1964 and 1972.
 In this instance, Classic elected to pool full-size Electra Estates with mid-size Buick Sport Wagons.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Estate featured here:

 A better data point, in this case, comes from the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $19,000 and its #1 “Excellent” appraisal of $28,400.